JvanKatwijk/qt-wspr/README.md

 ------------------------------------------------------------------------
-Creating an executable
+Installers and an executable
 -------------------------------------------------------------------------

-While not yet precompiled executables are available, it is not too difficult to create an executable.
+The repository contains both an A[[Image and a Windows installer Of course it is possible to create an executable,
-A qt-wspr.pro file is available for use with qmake and make
+A qt-wspr.pro file is available for use with qmake and make There is NO CMakeLists.txt file

 -------------------------------------------------------------------------
 Copyrights